 Alabama Weatherization Assistance Program (WAP)

-Funding: Up to $6,000 per household.
+Money: Up to $6000 per family.

 Read- Free Energy Efficient Window Replacement Grants For Veterans